UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 4: Automatic Script Generation
 * A heredoc (also known as a here-string or here-document) is a file or input literal, a section of source code that is treated as a separate file with specified delimiters.
+-- *Slide End* --

+-- *Slide* --
+### Part 4: Automatic Script Generation
-In various Unix shells the '<<' with a delimiter name will treat subsequent code until the identifier as reached as a separate file.
+* In various Unix shells the '<<' with a delimiter name will treat subsequent code until the identifier as reached as a separate file.
 With the addition of a minus sign, leading tabs are ignored which aid formatting.
 -- *Slide End* --

 -- *Slide* --
-### Part 4: Automatic Script Generation cont...
+### Part 4: Automatic Script Generation
 * For example, the command `tr a-z A-Z << END_TEXT` will conduct a translate on all data until a END_TEXT is reached in the doc for or `tr a-z A-Z <<< 'igneous sedimentary metamorphic'` in the string form.
 Variables can also be parsed. e.g.., `rocks='igneous sedimentary metamorphic'`, `tr a-z A-Z <<< $rocks`.
+-- *Slide End* --

+-- *Slide* --
+### Part 4: Automatic Script Generation
 * Heredocs can also be used however to create Slurm scripts.
 A loop can be used to create multiple jobs for submission.
 See `/usr/local/common/HPCshells/heres/herescript.sh`.
 See also `/usr/local/common/Gaussian`
 -- *Slide End* --